-The best streaming devices you can buy | Engadget
+The best streaming boxes and sticks you can buy | Engadget

 The best budget streaming device: Amazon Fire TV Stick Lite

 If price is of the utmost importance and you don’t need 4K, Amazon’s Fire TV Stick Lite is a decent alternative.
-At around $30, it’s one of the cheapest streaming sticks on the market.
-(It’s also frequently discounted; at the time of this writing, for example, it’s listed at $25.)
+At $30, it’s one of the cheapest streaming sticks on the market (it’s also frequently discounted, too).
 It supports FHD streaming with HDR and, just like its higher-end siblings, comes with an Alexa voice remote.

 One of the reasons this is considered “Lite” is that this particular Fire TV Stick can’t control your TV; you still have to use your television remote to power it on and off or to adjust its volume.
 That’s not that big a deal, especially if it helps save you a few bucks.
 In comparison, the standard Fire TV Stick typically retails for $40, while the Fire TV Stick 4K costs $50.